emberjs/website/source/guides/testing/testing-xhr.md

 });
 ```

-If you pass a Promise into `then` it will return the results of that Promise.
+If you pass a promise into `then` it will return the results of that promise.

 ``` javascript
 // let's call the existing promises promise1 and promise2, so you'd write: